ctrlplusb/easy-peasy/README.md

 The derived data will be cached and will only be recalculated when the associated state changes.

 This can be really helpful to avoid unnecessary re-renders in your react components, especially when you do things like converting an object map to an array in your `connect`.
-Typically people would use [`reselect`](https://github.com/reduxjs/reselect) to alleviate this issue, however, with Easy Peasy it's this feature is baked right in.
+Typically people would use [`reselect`](https://github.com/reduxjs/reselect) to alleviate this issue, however, with Easy Peasy this feature is baked right in.

 > Note: we don't recommend attaching selectors to the root of your store, as those will be executed for _every_ change to your store.
 If you absolutely need to, try to attach as few selectors to the root as you can.